-u) that the studies required by Question ITU-R 222/1, approved by the Radiocommunication Assembly, 2000 (RA-2000), could have formal and substantial impact to basic definitions used in this Recommendation.
-It may be necessary to revise this Recommendation in the future to reflect the results of these studies,

 noting

 a) that Recommendation ITU-R SM.328 gives information on the evaluation of out-of-band spectral emission for various modulation formats;

-b) that RR Appendix 3 depicts tables of spurious emission limits,recommends
+b) that Recommendation ITU-R SM.329 gives the limits and the reference bandwidth for unwanted emissions in the spurious domain of all services, including the fixed service;

+c) that Recommendation ITU-R SM.1541 gives generic limits for unwanted emissions in the out-of-band domain for most of the services, including the fixed service (see Note 1);

+d) that Recommendation ITU-R SM.1539 gives guidance on the variation of the boundary between out-of-band and spurious domains for very narrow-band and very wideband emissions,

+recommends

-1 that the following general definitionsapply to DFSS:
+1 that the following terms should be applied to DFSS:

-1.1 Occupied bandwidth

-The width of a frequency band such that, below the lower and above the upper frequency limits, the mean powers emitted are each equal to a specified percentage /2 of the total mean power of a given emission (RR No. 1.153).

-1.2 Necessary bandwidth

-For a given class of emission, the width of the frequency band which is just sufficient to ensure the transmission of information at the rate and with the quality required under specified conditions (RR No. 1.152).

-1.3 Allocated frequency band
+1.1 Allocated frequency band

-Allocation (of a frequency band): entry in the Table of Frequency Allocations of a given frequency band for the purpose of its use by one or more terrestrial or space radiocommunication services or the radioastronomy service under specific conditions.
-This term shall also be applied to the frequency band concerned (RR No. 1.16).

 For DFSS the allocated frequency band may be considered as the overall frequency band allocated to the fixed service on a primary or co-primary basis.

-1.4 Assigned frequency band
+1.2 Assigned frequency band

-Authorization given by an administration for a radio station to use a radio frequency or radio-frequency channel under specified conditions (RR No. 1.18).
+.

-For the purpose of this Recommendation this term is considered to apply also to a block of spectrum assigned to one or more stations of an operator under a single exclusive license (block-assignment, see examples in Recommendations ITU-R F.1488, ITU-R F.748 and ITU-R F.749).
+For the purpose of this Recommendation this term may be considered to apply also to a block of spectrum assigned to one or more stations of an operator under a single exclusive license (block-assignment, see examples in Recommendations ITU-R F.1488, ITU-R F.748 and ITU-R F.749).

-Inside a single block-assignment, the operator may, in general, subdivide the block into suitable smaller sub-blocks in order to deploy a radio network in the geographical area where the assignment has been made, within conditions specified above (see Recommendation ITU-R F.1399).
+Inside a single block-assignment, the system designer may, in general, subdivide the block into suitable smaller sub-blocks in order to deploy a radio network in the geographical area where the assignment has been made, within conditions specified above (see Recommendation ITU-R F.1399).

-1.5 Radio-frequency channel separation
+1.3 Radio-frequency channel separation